TFYA99ProjGroup/MDSE/docs/source/gettingstarted.rst

 ============

 Welcome to **Molecular Dynamics Simulation Environment (MDSE)**!
-This software parses, runs and evaluates `ASE <https://ase-lib.org/>`_  simulations with help of `ASAP3 <https://asap3.readthedocs.io/en/latest/>`_.
+This software parses, runs and evaluates `ASE <https://ase-lib.org/>`_  simulations with the help of `ASAP3 <https://asap3.readthedocs.io/en/latest/>`_.

-This software is specified to solve problems regarding defect materials using existing database from Linköping University, parsed via `The High-Throughput Toolkit (httk) <https://github.com/httk/httk>`_.
+This software is developed towards solving problems regarding defect materials using existing data from a database at Linköping University, parsed via `The High-Throughput Toolkit (httk) <https://github.com/httk/httk>`_.
-It was used to explore the possibility to use the `MACE <https://github.com/ACEsuit/mace>`_ instead of density functional theory (DFT) to calculate the defect formation energy.
+It is used to explore the possibility of running MD simulations with the help of MLIPs such as the `MACE <https://github.com/ACEsuit/mace>`_ calculator instead of density functional theory (DFT) to calculate the defect formation energy.
 This was interesting because DFT calcuations are heavy and takes a lot of time and so doing it with MACE could be a lot faster.
 The question investigated was whether MACE is accurate enough.

 Physical properties:
 ====================

+The following material properties can be calculated with mdse:

 - Mean square displacement
 - Lindemann index